Video of Kanwariyas drinking liquor at Garh Mukteshwar ghat goes viral

 The video shows a group of men enjoying liquor atop parked two-wheelers and cheerfully passing it around.

 Speaking on the incident, ASP Sarvesh Mishra said, "the kanwariyas are seen drinking liquor in an area where it is prohibited.
 It's illegal.
 Those people are being identified.
-Legal action will be taken"
+Legal action will be taken".

 Wearing 16 Kg of Gold, Golden Baba is back to Kanwar Yatra